georgevanh/Smart-App/README.md

 Run the application.

-Enter your API keys in both production and development environment as needed.
+Enter your owned API keys in both production and development config files as needed.
 You can enhance the security of the key by storing on KeyVault or encrypt the keys.

 Change the trusted domains as needed.